-Developmental & Behavioral Pediatrics (DBP) is a board-certified subspecialty of pediatrics that specializes in evaluating, counseling, and providing treatment for children, adolescents, and their families with a wide range of developmental and behavioral difficulties.Yale Developmental & Behavioral Pediatrics provides detailed evaluations and treatment for children with a wide range of concerns in our outpatient Developmental Medicine center and through inpatient and community consultations.
+Developmental & Behavioral Pediatrics (DBP) is a board-certified subspecialty of pediatrics that specializes in evaluating, counseling, and providing inpatient and outpatient treatment for children, adolescents, and their families with a wide range of developmental and behavioral difficulties.Yale Developmental & Behavioral Pediatrics provides detailed evaluations and treatment for children with a wide range of concerns in our outpatient Developmental Medicine center and through inpatient and community consultations.

 Our clinical services currently include:

 - Developmental & Behavioral at Yale-New Haven Children's Hospital

 Faculty and fellows in DBP are actively conducting research across a broad range of important areas including:

 - Integrating mental health services into primary care

 - The genetics of Autism Spectrum Disorders (ASD)

 - Screening, diagnosis and treatment of children with ASD and other developmental disabilities

 - Evaluation and treatment of maternal depression within primary care settings